cyberark/helm-charts/DEVELOPMENT.md

 1. Build your package tgz (`helm package`).
 2. Copy that tgz to the docs/ directory in this project.
-3. `cd docs/`
-4. Run `helm repo index --merge .`
+3. Run `helm repo index docs --url https://cyberark.github.com/helm-charts`
-5. Commit and push your changes.
+4. Commit and push your changes.